arnognulf/dotfiles/prompt/README.md

 Predefined list of commands
 ---------------------------
-For simplicity, a default list of commands and icons are defined in commands.sh .
+For simplicity, a default list of commands and icons are defined in default_commands.sh.

+The commands can be overridden by re-defining them in ~/.bashrc

 Supported shells